Fiat Ritmo: SEAT Ritmo

 Spanish car maker SEAT began their history as a Fiat licensee from 1948, manufacturing clones of the Italian cars.
-From 1979 to 1982, a Spanish version of the Ritmo, the SEAT Ritmo, was produced in Spain near Barcelona.
+From 1979 to 1982, a Spanish version of the Ritmo, the SEAT Ritmo, was produced in Spain.
 The original SEAT Ritmo was equipped with licence-built pushrod engines from the old Fiat 124.

 The end of the above partnership began in 1982, coinciding with a new SEAT logo and the launch of the "System Porsche"-engined SEAT Ronda, which remained in production until 1986.
 An intellectual property dispute arose and was ultimately resolved by the Arbitration Chamber of Paris in 1983, which found that the Ronda was sufficiently different from the Ritmo (much to the angst of Fiat due to rumours that its restyle was very close to that of the Ronda).
 As part of this dispute, SEAT showed a black Ronda with all the in-house developed components painted in bright yellow, in order to highlight key differences between the two products.

-In 1982, SEAT entered into a new licensing agreement, this time with Volkswagen.
-In 1984, SEAT manufactured the new Giugiaro-designed and "System Porsche"-engined Ibiza, which still had Ritmo underpinnings.
-Moreover, mirroring the Regata, in 1985 SEAT also developed and launched the four-door Málaga sedan.
-All ties with Fiat underpinnings were finally severed when Volkswagen took majority ownership of SEAT in 1986 and began producing cars in Spain based on German-developed platforms.